-Our five campuses have a rich history of Christ-centered education since the late 1930s.
+Our campuses have a rich history of Christ-centered education since the late 1930s.

 Whereas each of the Mennonite schools initially served mainly Mennonite students, persons from many denominations increasingly became part of the student body.
 Each campus eventually served a diversity of Christian families who appreciated an excellent education in a Christ-centered atmosphere that emphasized personal faith and discipleship.

-Although each school was founded independently to meet the challenges of the 20th century, the challenges of the 21st century brought them all together to be one comprehensive PreK-12 school with five campuses.
+Although each school was founded independently to meet the challenges of the 20th century, the challenges of the 21st century brought them all together to be one comprehensive PreK-12 school with three campuses.
 Sharing a common mission and values, the schools decided to work together as a system for the common good.
-New Danville merged with Lancaster in 2001, followed by Locust Grove in 2003 and Kraybill in 2006.
-On February 26, 2015, Hershey Christian School became Lancaster Mennonite School’s fifth campus.
+New Danville merged with Lancaster in 2001, followed by Locust Grove in 2003.

 - 1939: Locust Grove Mennonite School (now Locust Grove Campus) founded